MdMohsinHaider/java-program/README.md

 19. Write a java Program to check if the reverse and original number is divisible or not, if Divisible then print.
 20. Write a java program to check the sum of reverse and original number/digits is even or odd if the number is odd then print all odd digits, but the number is even then print all the even digits.
 21. Take user input and print the Sum, digits of all factorials.
-22. Write a java program and print the Second-Largest Digit in a String
+22. Write a java program and print the Second-Largest Digit in a String.

 #  3. String and Charter
 1. Take String input from the user and print character one by one From Starting.
 2. Take String input from the user and print character one by one From Ends.